thehumangrace/ICTPRG435-Grace/README.md

 Part of this assessment involved taking three broken scripts and correcting every syntax and logic error in them:

-- **Application 3a**: fixed a missing colon, a malformed class definition, and swapped a hardcoded pi value for `math.pi`
+- **Application 3a**: fixed a missing colon, a malformed class definition and swapped a hardcoded pi value for `math.pi`
-- **Application 3b**: rebuilt a broken Tkinter GUI, fixed incorrect casing on `tkinter`, and added error handling for invalid input
+- **Application 3b**: rebuilt a broken Tkinter GUI, fixed incorrect casing on `tkinter` and added error handling for invalid input
 - **Application 3c**: added input validation loops for hours and pay rate, so the script no longer crashes on bad input

-The corrected scripts are in `/corrected_scripts`, and the full debugging log with before and after screenshots is in `/docs`.
+The corrected scripts are in `/corrected_scripts` and the full debugging log with before and after screenshots is in `/docs`.

 ## Setup